 Ellenwood’s Laws on Negligence in Dog Bite Injuries

-- The dog is dangerous or vicious
+- The dog is dangerous or vicious.

-- The owner was negligent, or careless, with the dog
+- The owner was negligent, or careless, with the dog.

-- The owner’s negligence caused your dog bite injuries
+- The owner’s negligence caused your dog bite injuries.

-- You did not provoke the dog to bite or attack
+- You did not provoke the dog to bite or attack.

-If the area where you are bitten has an ordinance that requires dogs to be leashed, simply proving that the dog was not on a leash before biting you may be enough to show that it is “vicious.”
+If the area where you got bit has an ordinance that requires dogs to be leashed, simply proving that the dog was not on a leash before biting you may be enough to show that it is “vicious.”
 Either way, you will need to gather evidence of the dog bite and your injuries.
 This is where having an Ellenwood dog bite lawyer on your side is very beneficial.